FurkanKarakas/dslab-final_project/README.md

 as `number of successes/(number of successes + number of failures)` by repeating this over a given time period of many days (business days only), and we compare your results, i.e. routes and minimum success guarantee with ours.

+##### 7 - Q: If a stop in the 15km radius is connected only through a bus or train that stops outside the 15km radius, should this stop be considered?
+* **A**: No, this stop should be considered, because the bus or train goes through stops that are outside the 15km radius.

+##### 8 - Q: Can we use any libraries for the project?
+* **A**: You are free to use any libraries you want for the project.
+The only constraint is that you must configure your Docker image so that we don't have to configure our jupyter environment ourselves in order to validate your results.
+Feel free to ask us if you need us to install the library on the hadoop cluster.